 - Hire an accountant (a means to obtain quality professional assistance, often at a fairly high price); or

 - Outsource your payroll (a convenient choice, but one that brings a loss of control and flexibility).

 Choose the method that makes the best sense for your business — and that’s easy on your nerves, your schedule, and your budget.

 3. Know what you need from employees.
 Time and again, employers make the mistake of getting their own ducks in a row while failing to organize employee information in a similarly efficient manner.
 Ask your employees to complete the appropriate forms that verify their legal status and specify their tax withholding.
 Once this information is entered into your payroll system, paycheck calculations can be generated with the applicable taxes withheld.

 4. Proceed to pay.
 The final step in the payroll process is to disperse funds and corresponding filings to the appropriate tax agencies.
 Once you’ve paid your employees and all outstanding payroll taxes, you will have successfully completed the payroll process — a process that will continue, but in a substantially less nerve-wracking way.

-To learn more about setting up your small-business payroll, check out Intuit's comprehensive new infographic.
+To learn more about setting up your small-business payroll, check out Intuit’s comprehensive new guide on setting up payroll.